ManoShu/SGB/README.md

 ##### Compile using the Makefile

-Execute `make` on this directory to build it.
+Execute `make buildexample` on the repository directory to build it.
-In addition to SGb beign compiled and installed, the SDL2 library and include files must be accesible for the compilation to succeed.
+In addition to SGB beign compiled and installed, the SDL2 library and include files must be accesible for the compilation to succeed.

 ##### Compiling directly

-Execute the following command to compile without a Makefile:
+Enter the `example` directory, then execute the following command to compile without a Makefile:

 `g++ -o example *.cpp -lSGB -lSDL2 -std=c++11 `

-This method is discouraged as it doesn't benefit from the Makefile's incremental compilation system.

 ##### Running the example

-After a successful compilation, execute `./example` to run the example application.
+After a successful compilation, you can either execute `make runexample` (compiling the source on the fly) or enter de example directory and simple execute `./example` to run the application.
-If it can't run properly, try changing some of the renderer options set on the `TestDisplay.cpp` file.
+If it can't run properly, try changing some of the renderer options set on the `TestDisplay.cpp` file and build it again.

 ## Documentation

 The comments on the files are [Doxygen](http://www.stack.nl/~dimitri/doxygen/download.html)-compatible, and a Doxyfile is provided with the base configuration.

-Just execute `doxygen Doxyfile` on the cloned directory to generate a HTML version of the documentation.
+Just execute `make docs` on the cloned directory to generate a HTML version of the documentation.

-The documentation will be located on the `docs` subdirectory.
+The documentation will be located on the `doc/html` subdirectory.
+Open the `index.html` page to access all the generated documentation.

 ## TODOs

-* Eliminate one of the Makefile templates used (probably the example one)
+* Documentation on the private section of the classes and the new few public methods;
+* Review naming conventions for the entire project;
-* Check compatibility of the build process on other platforms (vs-c++, mingw)
+* Check compatibility of the build process on other platforms (vs-c++, mingw);

 ## External Resources